GB sprinter Imani-Lara Lansiquot on Tokyo Olympics, racism and lockdown lessons

 "Initially, because the organisers were so adamant it was going to keep going on, all of us weren't really sure what was going to happen," Lansiquot tells Sky Sports News.
 "I think when we were finally told it was a mixture of relief and obvious disappointment.

-"I think people often forget that an athlete's Olympic cycles don't just start that year.
+"I think people often forget that as athletes Olympic cycles don't just start that year.
 I had been thinking of Tokyo 2020 since I was 12 so that's 10 years in my mind!

 "I just had to use it to my advantage but of course I was gutted because it had been a date in my mind for as long as I can remember."